aws-samples/aws-iot-smart-wastebin-solution/README.md

 ### Usage

 #### Prerequisites
-To deploy the solution, you need an AWS account.
+To deploy the solution,

+1. you need an AWS account.
 If you don’t already have an AWS account, create one at <https://aws.amazon.com> by following the on-screen instructions.
 Your access to the AWS account must have IAM permissions to launch AWS CloudFormation templates that create IAM roles.
+2. clone the repository
+3. An S3 bucket to upload all the artifacts from the cloned respository under src/greengrass-app-component directory
+4. Upload all the artifacts to AWS S3 Bucket
+    1. On AWS Console, choose "*S3*" service
+    2. Choose your bucket created as mentioned step 3
+    3. Press "*Create folder*" button
+    4. Enter "*greengrass-app-component*" in folder name field and press "*Create folder*" button
+    5. Choose the "*greengrass-app-component*" folder and press "*Upload*" button
+    6. Press "*Add files*" button on upload screen and choose all the files from greengrass-app-component
+    7. Finally press "*Upload*" button
+    8. Please make sure that all the artifacts are under "*s3://<your bucket name>/greengrass-app-component*".
+This is very important to ensure that path is correct for successful deployment on edge gateway

 #### Deployment
 The application is deployed as an [AWS CloudFormation](https://aws.amazon.com/cloudformation) template.